 - It engages your supporters.
-Finally, you’re always looking for ways to further engage your supporters (at least, you should be!).
-And, giving them the tools they need in order to feel like a part of your campaign’s promotion and success is a great way to do so.
+You’re always looking for ways to further engage your supporters (at least, you should be!).
+Giving them the tools they need in order to feel like a part of your campaign’s promotion and success is a great way to do so.

 Now that you know the basic gist and benefits of a campaign toolkit, you might be wondering about the best methods for distributing this to your audience.

 There are numerous options you can choose from, including a download on your website, sending it out via email, offering all of your supporters a thumb drive, or even setting up a shared Google Drive folder.
 Take some time to identify the option that works best for you, and then run with it!

 Of course, all of that is logistics.
 The most difficult part of piecing together your toolkit(s) for your crowdfunding campaign is determining what resources should be included.
 But, you’re in luck!
 The rest of this online guide provides plenty of inspiration and ideas for the different types of tools you can offer your supporters.

 Keep it Simple

 Before you start thinking about what kind of content you want to include in the guide, it’s a good idea to think about the tone, layout, and approach you’ll take.
 This guide should be as accessible as possible so that your supporters actually use it (we all know the pain of creating a beautiful piece and having exactly 1 person read it).